vageeshh/Project_Session/README.md

 # Machine Learning project sources for all ML enthusiasts.
-♦️ Made all the folders in a very structured manner to make you flow through this repo easily.
+♦️ Made all the folders are in a very structured manner keepingin mind that you can flow through this repo easily.

-♦️ Will Keep Updating this repository.
+♦️ Will Keep Updating this repository so you keep an eye here.

 ♦️ Follow the Links
 01) Data Preprocessing